 “Wildculturing works with increasing the fecundity and perennial abundance of the inner and outer terrain.
 Wildculturing is a toolbox packed with traditional techniques and practices from simple ways to increase the quality of microorganisms in an inner microbiome or a microclimate.
 It brings back wholeness of the combined genetic material of the microorganisms in a particular environment.”

-Wildculturing begins with the wild and native edible plants of field and forest, bringing them into our kitchens to start the culturing process.
+Wildculturing begins with the wild and native edible plants of fields and forests, bringing them into our kitchens to start the culturing process.
 Come and discover the wonders of the gut microbiome, its role in health and how we can better support it.
 Learn the ancient food-preserving process of bacterial fermentation, how it works and why these foods and drinks matter so much to health.
-Through the evenings, we will taste a selection of delicious, nourishing mature fermented vegetable samples and herbal beverages together to give you some inspiration for eating and drinking with gut health in mind.
+Through the evenings, we will taste delicious, nourishing, mature fermented vegetable samples and herbal beverages to inspire you to eat and drink with gut health in mind.

-We will discuss some of your favourite foods and drinks, many of which are fermented.
+We will discuss some of your favourite foods and drinks, including fermented ones.
 Our focus will be on types of fermentation incorporating local wild weeds of the season.

 Some of the possible topics to be discussed and tasted are:

 - Seed and Nut Cheeses

 - Lightly Cultured Herbal Teas

 - Wild Pickles

 - Sauerkraut Spicy Kimchi